inf112-v19/LwjglApplicationConfiguration/README.md

 ##### Testing power down:
-   Pressing the power down button causes you to power down after you have played the current round.
-This means the robot will not move the next round and all damage taken should be removed after the power down has finished.
+   Pressing the power down button should cause you to power down after you have played the current round.
+The robot
+    should not move the next round and all damage taken should be removed when the power down is finished.
- * Pressing the power down button before clicking the submit button will result in going into power down mode.
+ * Pressing the power down button before clicking the submit button should result in going into power down mode.